ljenchik/my-mars-mission/Readme.md

 After completing the course I decide to work on My Mars Mission project on my own to practice and add new features and functionality.
 In the frontend, I added media queries, styling, new pages such as login, create account, tickets to Mars and so on.
 I used Postgres for the backend to store users' and Mars tickets' details.
 I learnt how to store and safely change passwords using bcrypt technology.
 Also, I improved my CSS skills.

-## To build aproject you need to install VS Code, Docker and PgAdmin4.
-Then run the following commands:
+## To build a project you need to install VS Code, Docker and PgAdmin4.

+## Then run the following commands:

 ### 1. Create and open a folder in VS Code where you want to clone my-mars-mission project.

-### 2. Clone my-mars-mission repository from https://github.com/ljenchik/my-mars-mission into your folder by running the following command in VS Code terminal
+### 2. Clone my-mars-mission repository from https://github.com/ljenchik/my-mars-mission into your folder by running the command in VS Code terminal

 ```
  git clone git@github.com:ljenchik/my-mars-mission.git
  ```

-### 3. Navigate to a backend folder and start running docker container
+### 3. Navigate to a backend folder and start running a docker container

 ```
 docker-compose up -d